ajheller/adt_evaluation/README.md

 ## NumPy representation of vectors and collections of vectors

+> *Consistency is the last refuge of the unimaginative.* -- Oscar Wilde

-I've struggled with the decison on how to represent vectors and arrays that are a collection of vectors.
+I've struggled with the question of how to represent vectors and arrays that are a collection of vectors.
 By linear algebra convention, vectors in an N-dimensional space are written as 1xN column vectors, often written in inline text as [x y z]^T (the